battistg/Systematic_Stock_Clustering-BDM_Group_Project/README.md

-## Stock Classification Model: S&P 500 Analysis
+## Systematic Clustering and Prediction of S&P 500 stocks

 # Executive Summary

-Making the right stock choices for clients is always a challenge for investment firms, given the vast number of stocks and the ever-changing market.
+Making the right investment choices is always a challenge for market operators, given the vast number of stocks and the ever-changing market.
 This project addresses the complexity of stock selection by developing a model that groups stocks based on risk and return characteristics using historical S&P 500 data.

 The model simplifies the stock selection process by categorizing stocks into distinct clusters, each corresponding to a specific investor profile: conservative, balanced, and aggressive.
 This systematic approach improves alignment with client goals and promotes efficiency in decision-making processes.
 The methodology has also been successfully tested on the NASDAQ 100, demonstrating its adaptability across different markets.